We are usually much harder on ourselves than we are on others.

 Unfortunately, many of us put too much pressure on ourselves, sometimes without even realizing it.
 And this can harm our lives in all the critical areas: health, wealth, and relationships.

 But how do we know if we are too hard on ourselves?
 How can we stop being our own worst enemies on our way to success?

-Find out the answer to these questions and much more in this new Real Talk Friday episode.
+Find out the answer to these questions and much more in this new Ted Talk episode.